 The foal has been named Wakanda by keepers, a fictional country in Sub-Saharan Africa and created by Marvel Comics that is home to Black Panther.
 She can be seen, along with her parents and brother, in the zoo’s Zebra paddock.

+Assistant head keeper Johnpaul Houston was the first to see Wakanda when he arrived at the zoo on September 6.
 The adorable new arrival was discovered by assistant head keeper Johnpaul Houston after he arrived for work on Thursday, September 6.

 “We knew that Helene was pregnant but with stillbirth rates high amongst this species we never quite know if the pregnancy will result in a healthy foal … so imagine my joy when I first saw this gorgeous little one contentedly feeding from mum on a rainy September morning!”
 Houston said.